Gum-Joe/2Keys/packages/@twokeys/common-hi/README.md

 # @twokeys/common-hi
 Encompasses things shared by the GUI and CLI, such as interfaces defining Setup UI, as well as the code for these.

+**NB:** Use proto2 syntax for protobufs, as otherwise the compiled types will all be optional

 File structure:
 ```
 src